Best Vegan Anchovy Paste for Caesar Salad & Pasta (Oil-Free)

 Add-Ins and Substitutions

 You can use red, dark, yellow, or white miso.
-Generally, darker miso tends to have a more robust flavor compared to lighter miso and this might slightly change the end flavor.
+Darker miso tends to have a more robust flavor.
+This might slightly change the end flavor compared to lighter miso.

 You can use nori powder or seaweed sheets.
-I would first toast the seedweed sheets, but I have made this with great success passing over the toasting step.
+I would first toast the seaweed sheets.
+However, I have made this with success not toasting.
+You might have seaweed flecks of the sheets since they don’t melt well.

 Storing